rust-embedded/discovery/microbit/src/explore.md

 ### Multitasking

-All our programs executed a single task.
-How could we achieve multitasking in a system with no OS, and thus no threads.
+Most of our programs executed a single task.
+How could we achieve multitasking in a system with no OS, and thus no threads?
 There are two main approaches to
 multitasking: preemptive multitasking and cooperative multitasking.

 In preemptive multitasking a task that's currently being executed can, at any point in time, be *preempted* (interrupted) by another task.
 On preemption, the first task will be suspended and the processor will instead execute the second task.
 At some point the first task will be resumed.
 Microcontrollers provide hardware support for preemption in the form of *interrupts*.
+We were introduced to interrupts when we built our snake game in chapter 11.

 In cooperative multitasking a task that's being executed will run until it reaches a *suspension point*.
 When the processor reaches that suspension point it will stop executing the current task and